Dopatisukumar/data_science/README.md

 # Stock-Market-Prediction-using-numerical-and-textual-analysis
-Create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines
+A hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines